 - 3.1 Initiatives of the IQAC in Sensitizing/Promoting Research Climate in the institution - 1.
-IQAC encourages the faculty members for reasearch work. - 2.
+IQAC encourages teachers to pursue research-works (Ph.D.). - 2.
 The college authorities provide all possible support for carrying out research work.

 3.2 Details regarding major projects